Excavation and Trenching: Soil, Protection, and Access/Egress

 Field ConditionWhy It MattersCHST Prompt

-Water in trenchReduces stability and creates other hazardsIs water controlled before entry?
+Water in trenchReduces stability, drowning riskIs water controlled before entry?

-Spoil at edgeAdds surcharge loadIs spoil set back and controlled?
+Spoil at edgeAdds surcharge loadIs spoil set back at least 2 ft?

-Exposed utilitiesAdds energy and engulfment hazardsHas the utility owner or locator guidance been followed?
+Exposed utilitiesEnergy and engulfment hazardsHas the utility owner / locate been followed?

 Utilities, Atmospheres, and Water

-The CHST's practical test is simple: if a worker enters, what prevents collapse, what prevents struck-by exposure, what provides escape, and what changes would trigger immediate removal?
-When those answers are vague, the trench is not ready for entry.
+The CHST's practical test: if a worker enters, what prevents collapse, what prevents struck-by exposure, what provides escape within 25 feet, and what change triggers immediate removal?
+When those answers are vague, the trench is not ready.

 Test Your Knowledge